auth0/wordpress/README.md

 ## API authentication

-The last version of the plugin provides the ability to authenticate api calls via a HTTP Authorization Header.
+The last version of the plugin provides the ability integrate with **wp-jwt-auth** plugin to authenticate api calls via a HTTP Authorization Header.

+This plugin will detect if you have wp-jwt-auth installed and active and will offer to configure it.
+Accepting this, will set up the client id, secret and the custom user repository.

 After the user logs in via Auth0 in your Api client (ie: using Lock in a mobile app) you will get a JWT (Json Web Token).
 Then you need to send this token in a HTTP header in the following way: